as-phantom/AutoTrader/README.md

 # Auto Trader

-This project was done with [Angular CLI] version 12.1.4.
+This project was done with Angular version 12.1.4.

 #### System for creating and managing vehicle sale ads with free access.